Care For People and Planet

 Employment

-The workforce employed in the chemical industry is crucial for the sector’s sustainable functioning in the short and long term.
-In time of labour shortages, it is important to keep attracting the talents that are necessary for the often specialised and technical vacancies in the chemical sector.
+The workforce in the chemical industry is vital for its sustainable operation in both the short and long term.
+In times of labor shortages, attracting necessary talent for specialized and technical vacancies in the chemical sector becomes imperative.

-The number of employees in the chemical industry is slightly above 1 million and represents approximately 0.35% of all employees in the EU economy.
+With slightly over 1 million employees, the chemical industry accounts for approximately 0.35% of all employees in the EU economy.

 Operational Safety